faker-js/faker/Readme.md

   * objectElement
   * uuid
   * boolean
+  * word
+  * words
+  * image
+  * locale
+  * alphaNumeric
+* system
+  * fileName
+  * commonFileName
+  * mimeType
+  * commonFileType
+  * commonFileExt
+  * fileType
+  * fileExt
+  * directoryPath
+  * filePath
+  * semver

 ## Localization

-As of version `v2.0.0` faker.js supports over 27 different language definition packs.
+As of version `v2.0.0` faker.js has support for multiple localities.

-The default language is set to English.
+The default language locale is set to English.

 Setting a new locale is simple: